georgeanndata/georgeann-data-projects.github.io/_posts/insurance_fraud_detection.md

 ### Gender
 ![alt text](/img/posts/fraud_prod/graphs/distribution_by_gender.png)

-The number of fraud claims by gender is closely evenly split, although females have a hair more.
+The number of fraud claims by gender is close to being evenly split, although females have a hair more.

 ### Witnesses
 ![alt text](/img/posts/fraud_prod/graphs/distribution_by_witnesses.png)